SinanSalman/Academic4sight/readme.md

 5. Tally students' recommended courses (from add_courses) into a pivot table

 ## Forecasting Student Enrolment Demand
 Recommended courses to complete each student's enrollment to the minimum Credit Hours are tallied and summarized into a pivot table.
-The resulting summary table is saved into an Excel output file dictated by the `Forecast_Output_File` parameter.
+The resulting summary table is saved into an Excel output file dictated by the following parameters:
+- Forecast_d_Output_File_sum
+- Forecast_d_Output_File_det
+- Forecast_s_Output_File_sum
+- Forecast_s_Output_File_det

 ## Usage